fxoz/bot-mitigation-go/README.md

 | TFP: Webkit  | ✅         | Fails [`navigator.webdriver`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/webdriver) |
 | UCD          | ❌         | As of 2025-03-21                                                                                    |

 ⚠️ **Note:** The auomated browsers with evasion techniques fail the very simple check `navigator.webdriver` unexpectedly.
 More testing is needed to ensure that I set up the testing environment correctly.
+Otherwise, this could mean that PWS and TFP only focus on specific platforms or that the evasion techniques are not working as intended.

 ## Browser Compatibility